-Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+Transitional activities are activities for which low-carbon alternatives are not yet available and among others have

 What is the minimum share of investments in transitional and enabling activities?

 The Fund does not commit to making investments in transitional and enabling activities, however, these investments may form part of the portfolio.